-Veteran ‘Will and Grace’ actress Shelley Morrison dies at 83
+Shelley Morrison, Rosario on ‘Will & Grace,’ dies at 83

-LOS ANGELES (AP) — Shelley Morrison, an actress with a 50-year career who was best known for playing a memorable maid on “Will and Grace,” died Sunday, her publicist said.
+LOS ANGELES (AP) — Shelley Morrison, an actress with a 50-year career who was best known for playing a memorable maid on “Will & Grace,” died Sunday, her publicist said.

 Morrison died at Cedars-Sinai Medical Center in Los Angeles from heart failure after a brief illness, publicist Lori DeWaal told The Associated Press.
 She was 83.

-Morrison played Rosario Salazar, a maid from El Salvador, in the original run of “Will and Grace” from 1999 to 2006, becoming part of a cast that won a Screen Actors Guild award for best ensemble in a comedy series.
+Morrison played Rosario Salazar, a maid from El Salvador, in the original run of “Will & Grace” from 1999 to 2006, becoming part of a cast that won a Screen Actors Guild award for best ensemble in a comedy series.

-The character, originally written for a single episode, proved so popular in her interactions with co-star Megan Mullaly that she would appear in 68 episodes during the NBC series’ eight seasons.
+The character, originally written for a single episode, proved so popular in her interactions with co-star Megan Mullally that she would appear in 68 episodes during the NBC series’ eight seasons.

 “Rosario is one of my all-time favorite characters,” Morrison said recently, according to a statement and biography announcing her death.
 “She reminds me a lot of my own mother, who loved animals and children, but she would not suffer fools.
-It is very significant to me that we were able to show an older, Hispanic woman who is bright and smart and can hold her own,”
+It is very significant to me that we were able to show an older, Hispanic woman who is bright and smart and can hold her own.”

+Mullally, who played Morrison’s boss Karen Walker, praised the actress on Twitter.

+“My heart is heavy. putting shelley, her beloved husband walter & their children in the light. thank you for your friendship & partnership, shell. you accomplished wonderful things in this world. you will be missed,” she tweeted.

+Besides the opportunity to portray a strong Latina, Morrison valued “Will & Grace” for its breakthrough TV depiction of gay characters, said her husband, Walter Dominguez.

+“Shelley’s greatest pride as an actress was in playing the indomitable Rosario, in a comedy series that furthered the cause of social equity and fairness for LGBTQ people. … She believed that the best way to change hearts and minds was through comedy,” Dominguez said in a statement.

-Before “Will and Grace,” Morrison was best known for playing Sister Sixto on “The Flying Nun” alongside Sally Field from 1967 to 1970.
+Before “Will & Grace,” Morrison was best known for playing Sister Sixto on “The Flying Nun” alongside Sally Field from 1967 to 1970.

 She guest-starred on dozens of television series starting in the early 1960s, including “The Fugitive,” “L.A.
 Law” and “Murder, She Wrote.”
 Most recently, she voiced a character, Mrs. Portillo, on the Disney animated series “Handy Manny.”

 Born Rachel Mitrani to Jewish parents from Spain in the Bronx, New York, in 1936, Morrison spoke primarily Spanish as a child.
-She was cast primarily as Latina characters, but she played a range of ethnicities in theater, television and film.
+She was often cast as Latina characters, but she played a range of ethnicities in theater, television and film.

 Her movie roles put her in casts with Hollywood’s biggest stars of several eras.

-She appeared with Dean Martin in 1968’s “How to Save a Marriage and Ruin Your Life,” with Barbara Streisand in “Funny Girl” the same year, with Gregory Peck in 1969’s “Mackenna’s Gold,” with Shelley Long in “Troop Beverly Hills” in 1989, and with Salma Hayek in “Fools Rush In” in 1997.
+She appeared with Dean Martin in 1968’s “How to Save a Marriage and Ruin Your Life,” with Barbra Streisand in “Funny Girl” the same year, with Gregory Peck in 1969’s “Mackenna’s Gold,” with Shelley Long in “Troop Beverly Hills” in 1989, and with Salma Hayek in “Fools Rush In” in 1997.

-Morrison is survived by her husband of more than 40 years, Walter Dominguez.
+Morrison is survived by her husband of more than 40 years.

 Follow AP Entertainment Writer Andrew Dalton on Twitter at: https://twitter.com/andyjamesdalton.